Spexivus/csv2ir/README.md

 csv2ir is a script to convert ir .csv files to .ir files for the flipper.

+For a repo of .ir files, please see https://github.com/Lucaslhm/Flipper-IRDB

 ## Usage

 Run the script, follow the instructions, profit?